-In RDS, the infant’s immature lungs don’t produce enough of an important substance called surfactant.
-Surfactant allows the inner surface of the lungs to expand properly when the infant makes the change from the womb to breathing air after birth.
+In RDS, the baby’s immature lungs don’t produce enough of an important substance called surfactant.
+Surfactant allows the inner surface of the lungs to expand properly when the infant goes from the womb to breathing air after birth.
 Fortunately, RDS is treatable and many infants do quite well.

-Although most premature babies who lack surfactant will require a breathing machine, or ventilator, for a while, the use of surfactant has greatly decreased the amount of time that infants spend on the ventilator.
+Although most premature babies who lack surfactant will require a breathing machine, or ventilator, for a while, the use of surfactant has greatly decreased the amount of time they spend on the ventilator.

 Bronchopulmonary dysplasia (BPD), or chronic lung disease, is a common lung problem among preemies, especially those weighing less than 1,000 grams (2.2 pounds) at birth.
 The exact mechanism for this disease is still unclear, but extreme prematurity, severe RDS, infections before and after birth, and the prolonged use of oxygen and/or a ventilator needed to treat a lung disease all play a major role in the development of BPD.

 Preemies are often treated with medication and oxygen for this condition.
-The lungs of those babies usually improve over the first 2 years of life, but many of them continue to have asthma-like symptoms.
+Their lungs usually improve over the first 2 years of life, but many of them continue to have asthma-like symptoms.

 Infection is a big threat to preemies because they’re less able than full-term infants to fight germs that can cause serious illness.
-Infections can come from the mother before birth, during the process of birth, or after birth.
+Infections can come from the mother before birth, during the birth process, or after birth.
 Practically any body part can become infected.
 Reducing the risk of infection is why frequent hand washing is necessary in the NICU.

 Bacterial infections can be treated with antibiotics.
 Other medications are prescribed to treat viral and fungal infections.

 Patent Ductus Arteriosus